 What advice would you give to someone who wants to work for Bain?
-Do your homework, but remember that Bain is hiring you, not the textbook.
+Brush up your teamwork skills.
+At Bain, we are 100% committed to a true team environment.

 A fun fact about me people would be surprised to know is…I was a ski jumper.
 Taking off from a 100-meter jumping hill requires some courage.
 Compared with that experience, there is nothing to be afraid of.